gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ## __​Create Repository__

-To create a repository in your organization click **Create** in the Repositories section.
+To create a repository in your organization, click **Create** in the Repositories section.

 ![](../images/docker_ext_create_repo_01_new_repo.jpg)